-9. Income Taxes
+7. Income Taxes

-PaintCare is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code (IRC), and is exempt from income taxes except for taxes on unrelated business activities.
+The Program itself is not subject to income taxes.
+The steward of the Program, PaintCare, is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, and is exempt from income taxes except for taxes on unrelated business activities.